 - Equipping staff with skills and knowledge needed to provide a safe, secure and nurturing environment for the youth in the state’s care and custody;

 - Strengthening communication between the Judiciary and State Agencies (DOH, DOE, DHS) and OYS/HYCF to ensure the delivery of appropriate services for youth in a seamless and collaborative manner; and

+HYCF continues to seek programs that will address identified risk and needs to better service our youth.
+The YASI or Youth Assessment and Screening Instrument has been implemented statewide that assesses risk, needs and protective factors in youth populations.
 New HYCF programs continue to be developed and implemented to expand rehabilitative opportunities available to our youth, including much needed transitional services for youth exiting the facility.
 These programs assist with population control and help reduce recidivism by better preparing youth for adult life in the community.
-In collaboration with University of Hawaii professor, Thao Le, Ph.D., a pilot project to teach mindfulness techniques to youth was implemented with promising preliminary data results.

 To remedy deficiencies, and to upgrade the quality of correctional programs and services, the HYCF continues to evaluate Hawaii operations against national standards, such as improved management, and a defense against lawsuits through documentation and the demonstration of a “good faith” effort to improve conditions of confinement.
 Continued evaluation also increased accountability, enhanced public credibility for administrative and line staff, created a safer and more humane environment for personnel and offenders, and established a measurable criteria for upgrading programs and personnel.

 The practice of parole instead of incarceration has improved the success rate of youth transitions back into home communities.
 Parole also has helped the HYCF maintain an average daily population near maximum capacity.Prison Rape Elimination Act (PREA) Policy PREA Zero Tolerance Directive HYCF Reports Reporting Sexual Abuse or Harassment